 Government and private sector launch vehicles are discussed in CRS Issue Brief IB93062.
-Briefly, a 1994 Clinton Administration policy directive gives NASA primary responsibility for maintaining the space shuttle and developing new reusable launch vehicles (RLVs), while DOD is responsible for expendable launch vehicles (ELVs).
+Briefly, a 1994 Clinton Administration policy directive gave NASA primary responsibility for maintaining the reusable space shuttle and developing new reusable launch vehicles (RLVs), while DOD is responsible for expendable launch vehicles (ELVs).
 Private sector companies also are developing new launch vehicles on their own or in partnership with the government.
 U.S. government satellites must be launched on U.S. launch vehicles unless the President grants a waiver.
-Government and commercial customers in the United States and commercial customers abroad purchase launch services from U.S. launch service companies.
+Government and commercial customers in the United States and commercial customers abroad purchase launch services from launch service companies in the United States, Europe, Russia, China, or Ukraine.